 "What was that?"
 Ivan asked, putting his newspaper down.

-Viktor shakes his head.
+Viktor shook his head.
 "Nothing."
-He says, louder than usual.
+He said, louder than usual.
 "I'm going down to the Бар."

-Ivan looks him up and down.
+Ivan looked him up and down.
 "Don't stay out late, you have a fight tomorrow night and you need all the rest you can get."
-Ivan glares at him.
+Ivan glared at him.
 "And don't let me hear that you were out with that woman again.
 I don't know how many times I gotta tell you that she's bad news."

 Viktor walked to the raggedy couch that was basically a bed to him and laid down.
-His eyes closed as he decided it was best for him to take a nap.
+His eyes closed, his mind deciding it was best for him to take a nap now.

 By the time the clock hit twelve am, Viktor was already at the local bar.
-As soon as he walked in, conversations swirl throughout that place and music played in the background as he took everything in.
-The sharp smell of cigars and liquor wafts towards him.
+As soon as he walked in, conversations swirled throughout that place and music played in the background as he took everything in.
+The sharp smell of cigars and liquor wafted towards him.

-Viktor takes a seat at the table, located furthermost in the back.
-His eyes scanned through the crowds of people, as he searches for someone in particular.
+Viktor took a seat at the table, located furthermost in the back.
+His eyes scanned through the crowds of people, as he searched for someone in particular.
 When he didn't spot her, he lifted his hand up, motioning for the bartender to come to him.

 "Добро пожаловать."
 The male bartender greeted.
 "What can I get you?"